Ketamine addiction, and ketamine bladder and induced cystitis

 Information for patients from the Alcohol and Substance Misuse Team

 You have been diagnosed with ketamine bladder and ketamine-induced cystitis.
-This leaflet will explain the following.
+This leaflet aims to help explain the following.

 What ketamine and ketamine bladder are.

-What the long- and short-term effects of ketamine use are.
+What the long- and short-term affects of ketamine use are.

 How ketamine bladder and ketamine-induced cystitis are diagnosed and treated.